 Stubborn and unwilling to compromise, Seita leaves with Setsuko.
 For a time, it seems like things might start looking up, as the two set up camp in some caves at a nearby lake.
 There, they can wait out the war and strife.
 Seita is determined to take care of Setsuko on his own, but despite his best efforts, Setsuko’s condition worsens from malnutrition.
 In the postwar economy, noone cares about two orphans (their father, a naval officer, is presumed dead when it's announced that Japan has lost the war).
 Before long, Seita is forced to steal for money and food.
 Unfortunately, it’s too little, too late.

-On one hand, you hate Seita for his pride and stubbornness, because it's ultimately this that dooms them (one of many moving scenes involves Seita's spirit finally realizing this as he looks back in tears).
+On the one hand, you hate Seita for his pride and stubbornness, because it’s ultimately those things that doom them (a particularly moving scene involves Seita's spirit finally realizing this as he looks back in tears).
 On the other hand, its root lies in his desire to care for his family.
-With his father gone, he's the man of the house.
-As such, it's difficult not to sympathize with him.
+With his father gone, he’s the man of the house.
+As such, it’s difficult not to sympathize with him.

 And Setsuko... dear Setsuko.
 I know she’s only a cartoon, but I can’t think of a more endearing character.
 You could spend hours watching her little mannerisms and facial expressions (lovingly animated by Studio Ghibli).
 Her smile alone is a wonder to behold, and her cheeks never lose their rosy sheen.
 After Setusko dies, there’s a final montage of her at the cave.
 It depicts her running around, playing house, cleaning, sewing, and just doing completely ordinary things that a little girl her age would do.
 It is both the most moving and the most heartwrenching scene in the movie.
 Scenes like this haunt you for days and weeks after seeing them, the slightest remembrance bringing tears to your eyes (like now).
 That’s the sign of powerful movie.

-Created at the legendary Studio Ghibli and adapted from Akiyuki Nosaka's semi-autobiographical novel, Grave Of The Fireflies is beautiful to watch.
+Created by the legendary Studio Ghibli and adapted from Akiyuki Nosaka’s semi-autobiographical novel, Grave of the Fireflies is beautiful to watch.
 Especially with the fine digital remastering job that the folks at Central Park Media have done.
-I've seen this movie several times, and it's never looked more vibrant, even with its oft-muted colors (an anime technique to convey a scene's gravity).
+I’ve seen this movie several times, and it’s never looked more vibrant, even with its oft-muted colors (an anime technique to convey a scene’s gravity).
 But some scenes, such as those at the lake where Seita and Setsuko spend their final days, are especially deep and lush, looking more like impressionistic watercolors than mere animation.

 For Takahata, the little details sometimes carry the deepest meaning.
 One brilliant scene takes place as the children capture fireflies to light up their cave.
 It’s a precious scene that ends with a shot of a firefly dying, it’s light dimming just before it falls to the ground.
 Such a little thing, but it perfectly underscores the situation and sets up Setsuko’s coming to terms with her mother’s death.